agencyenterprise/go-libp2p-pubsub-benchmark-tools/README.md

 ## Commands

-Three command line programs are available in this module and are location in the `cmd/` directory:
+Five command line programs are available in this module and are location in the `cmd/` directory:
 1. **Analysis** - this command is used to analyze log files and compute metrics.
 2. **Client** - this command is used to interact with hosts via the rpc.
 3. **Host** - this command is used to start a libp2p host.